thwbecker/interact/README.md

 Output from interact -h follows (run code for updated versions!)
 ________________________________________________________________________________
 interact: internal double prec, A matrix double prec
-main: initializing on 2026-06-11 14:40:15 ncore: 1
+main: initializing on 2026-06-14 08:08:48 ncore: 1
 interact: nu: 0.25000 mu: 1.000e+04 from properties.h, therefore lambda/mu: 1.00000 alpha: 0.66667
-init: compiled on Jun 11 2026 10:06:56, running in serial
+init: compiled on Jun 14 2026 00:13:24, running in serial

 Interact: calculate fault stresses and displacements in a half space or in 2-D
           using a boundary element approach.

-Program reads in patch dividing a fault geometry and either solves for stresses and/or displacements in a one-step problem for various boundary conditions (sign (i.e. direction) constrained or unconstrained), or for a simulated loading cycle where each patch follows a frictional constitutive law (e.g. Navier-Coulomb) and repetitive rupture is allowed during continuous "plate-tectonic" loading.
+Program reads in patches subdividing a fault geometry and either solves for stresses and/or displacements in a one-step problem for various boundary conditions (sign (i.e. direction) constrained or unconstrained), or for a simulated loading cycle where each patch follows a static-kinematic frictional constitutive law and repetitive rupture is allowed during continuous "plate-tectonic" loading.
+(Note that there is also a rudimentary, rate-state-friction cycle solver, rsf_solve.).

 When stresses (stress tensor components) or pressure are referred to, positive values mean extensional and compressional regimes, respectively (physics convention).